cookie10codes/cv/README.md

 - Writing data syncs in Feed Me

 ### Craft CMS plugin work
-I've collaborated onto various plugin and created a few.
+I've collaborated onto various plugins and created a few.
 These can be downloaded from the Craft CMS plugin store.
 You can find a list of the plugins on https://plugins.craftcms.com/developer/percipio?craft4.

 ## Skills
 You can find a list of my current stack underneath.
 Feel free to ask more information.